 My advice is to learn how to correct little mistakes and embrace your bullet journal fail when they happen.
 I promise in no time you will have forgotten about the ugly part and be happy you did so, because I am sure you have more important things to concentrate your energy and time!

 I have a little free e-course where I offer a guided set up structure for people that are new to bullet journaling or learning the ropes still.

 People can join my facebook and ask questions and I know that some of them feel overwhelmed and start doubting if learning about bullet journaling was a waste of time.

 The method can feel overwhelming at times, especially when you know nothing and only see the creative spreads on Instagram, but I promise you that if you persevere and give yourself a little time to find you own journaling style you will find out that having a bullet journal and getting things done walk hand in hand and everyone can find success with it.

 But it is true that it might not happen overnight.

 My biggest advice for newbies is starting small to avoid the overwhelm.
 I even advice to delay the creative side of it until you have tried the method alone for a while.

 So these are a few of the misconceptions that I have heard about bullet journals.
 Do you have something to add to the list?
 Let me know in the comments below.

-If you need help with journaling, setup, collections please check my bullet journal topic page or click on the posts below to help you understand more about bujo and get started!
+If you need help with journaling, setup, collections please check my bullet journal topic page or see if we answer your Bujo questions here.
+You can also click on the posts below to help you understand more about bujo and get started!

 And happy journaling!